seanj06/Vincenzos/README.md

 # Vincenzo's Fine Dining
 Vincenzo's fine dining is a static 3 page website for a fictional Italian Restaurant, complete with a homepage, a menu page and a book online page.

-Website developed by Sean Johnston for Code Institute Project Portfolio 1.
+Website developed by Sean Johnston for Code Institute Project Portfolio using HTML and CSS.

 [Live Website Link](https://seanj06.github.io/Vincenzos-P1/)